TedTschopp/tedt.org/_posts/RPG Posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Weight: 10kg

 Value: RANK

 Avg.
 Cost: Priceless

 The solar generator was the ultimate in cheap home power before the apocalypse.
 It provided a virtually unlimited amount of power for the average household.
 The generator uses a series S-Cells to collect the sun’s energy and convert it directly into electrical energy.
 In older models (Tech Level 3) the sun’s heat was used to turn water into steam to run electrical turbines.

 The Solar Generator stores in a series of high-yield capacitors and batteries what energy is not immediately used.
 This allows the generator to only use the energy it needs to fill the capacitors and batteries, working much the same way as a car’s alternator.

 The Solar Generator can power just about everything tied into its local power grid.
 The life of its S-Cells is theorized to be about 1,000 years.
 Modest use allows them to keep up with power demands, but heavy use can drains the batteries and capacitors, resulting in a severe drop in power.
-When this happens, the soalr generator needs a full two hours sunlight to recharge itsef.
+When this happens, the soalr generator needs a full two hours sunlight to recharge itself.

 ## Nuclear Power Reactor